 Many different masking schemes have been proposed in the literature.
-Although they can result in significantly different performances, the application of second-order attacks generally relies on the same principles, independent of the type of masking.
-In the following, we decided to focus on the Generalized Look Up Table (GLUT for short) that has been proposed in [14].
+Although they can result in significantly different performances, the application of secondorder attacks generally relies on the same principles, independent of the type of masking.
+In the following, we decided to focus on the Generalized Look Up Table (GLUT for short) that is described, e.g. in [16].
 Such a scheme is represented in the lower left part of Figure 1, using the key addition and S-box layer of a block cipher as a concrete example.
 It can be explained as follows.
-For an input plaintext $x_i$ , a random mask $a_i$ is first generated within the device.
+For an input plaintext x_i , a random mask a_i is first generated within the device.
 The value $x_i \oplus a_i$ is generally denoted as the masked variable.
 Then, the encryption algorithm (here, the key addition and S-box) are applied to the masked variables, where s denotes a secret key byte (we will use the term subkey in the following).
 Concurrently, some correction terms are also computed such that anytime during the cryptographic computation, the XOR between a masked variable and its corresponding mask produces the original variable.
 In the case of the GLUT proposal, a precomputed function Sbox' is used for this purpose.
-For example in Figure 1, the masked S-box output $\operatorname{Sbox}(x_i \oplus a_i \oplus s)$ can be written as $\operatorname{Sbox}(x_i \oplus s) \oplus b_i$ , where $b_i$ denotes an output mask produced by $\operatorname{Sbox}'$ .
+For example in Figure 1, the masked S-box output $\mathsf{Sbox}(x_i \oplus a_i \oplus s)$ can be written as $\mathsf{Sbox}(x_i \oplus s) \oplus b_i$, where b_i denotes an output mask produced by $\mathsf{Sbox'}$.

-Fig. 1: Illustrative second-order DPA.
+Fig. 1.
+Illustrative second-order DPA.

 In practice, the GLUT countermeasure can be implemented in different manners.
-Mainly, the two S-box computations can be performed sequentially (as in a software device, typically) or in parallel (as in a hardware device, typically).
-In order to describe the second-order DPA that we investigate in this paper, we first use the sequential approach (the parallel approach will be discussed in the next section).
-Also, we rely on the terminology introduced in [18].
-Essentially, the idea of a second-order DPA is to take advantage of the joint leakage of two intermediate computations during the encryption process (i.e. the masked value and its mask).
+Mainly, the two S-box computations can be performed sequentially (as typical for software implementations) or in parallel (as typical for hardware implementations).
+In order to describe the second-order DPA that we investigate in this paper, we first use the sequential approach (the parallel one will be discussed in the next section).
+Also, we rely on the terminology introduced in [20].
+Essentially, the idea of second-order DPA is to take advantage of the joint leakage of two intermediate computations during the encryption process (i.e. the masked value and its mask).
 In the software approach, the computation of these intermediate variables will typically be performed in two different clock cycles.
-Hence, two leakage samples $l_i^1$ and $l_i^2$ corresponding to these computations can be found in the leakage traces, as in the top of Figure 1.
-Following the standard DPA described in [10], the adversary will then work in three (plus one optional) steps:
+Hence, two leakage samples l_i^1 and l_i^2 corresponding to these computations can be found in the leakage traces, as in the top of Figure 1.
+Following the standard DPA described in [12], the adversary will then work in three (plus one optional) steps:

-1. For different plaintexts $x_i$ and subkey candidates $s^$ , the adversary predicts some intermediate values in the target implementation.
-For example, one could predict the S-box outputs $\mathsf{Sbox}(x_i \oplus s)$ in Figure 1.
+- 1. For different plaintexts x_i and subkey candidates s^ , the adversary predicts some intermediate values in the target implementation.
+For example, one could predict the S-box outputs $Sbox(x_i \oplus s)$ in Figure 1. - 2.
+For each of these predicted values, the adversary models the leakages.
+Because of the presence of a mask in the implementation, this prediction can use a pdf (where the probability is taken over the masks and leakage noise) or some simpler function e.g. capturing only certain moments of this pdf.

-- 2. For each of these predicted values, the adversary models the leakages.
-Because of the presence of a mask in the implementation, this prediction can use a pdf (where the probability is taken over the masks) or some simpler function e.g. capturing only certain moments of this pdf. - 3.
-Optionally, the adversary combines the leakage samples into a single variable. - 4.
-For each subkey candidate $s^$ , the adversary finally compares the modeled leakages with actual measurements, produced with the same plaintexts $x_i$ and a secret subkey s.
+- 3. Optionally, the adversary combines the leakage samples into a single variable. - 4.
+For each subkey candidate s^ , the adversary finally compares the modeled leakages with actual measurements, produced with the same plaintexts x_i and a secret subkey s.
 In a second-order DPA, each model is compared with two samples in the traces.
 This comparison is independent of all other points.
 Consequently, these attacks are referred to as bivariate.
 In practice, this comparison is applied to many pairs of points in the leakage traces and the subkey candidate that performs best is selected by the adversary.